Itozee/Data-1202-1st-Project/README.md

 - Output

   The results from the operation shows 4 Hyundai i10 vehicles.
 The prices of the vehicles range from $170,000 to $287,000.

+- Data Loading
+Loading a cleaned and transformed dataset into a view in SQL offers several benefits.
+It helps provide a simplified and user-friendly way to access the data.
+It also helps when you need to perform similar complex transformations that you may have done before.